TheMarlboroMan/dfw-jumpstart/README.md

 and keep it simple.
 All the client code needs to do is invert the y axis when creating a representation for a logic object.".

+Which translates to:

+1 - Code all your logic assuming whatever coordinate system you want.
+The
+	geometry classes in libdansdl2 assume a cartesian space, but you may be used to the trope of 0.0 being the top-left.
-Which translates to: "code all your logic assuming whatever coordinate system you want.
-When it comes to draw your representations, first set the camera to the space you are using in the login (screen or cartesian).
-Next create your representations in 'screen' space and invert the Y axis if you are using cartesian coordinates".
+2 - When it comes to draw your representations, first set the camera to
+	the space you are using in the state.
+If you assume 0.0 is the top of the screen and 0.0 is above 0.10, use "screen".
+Else use "cartesian".
+3 - Create your representations in 'screen' space, always.
+This might be
+	confusing if you are using the "cartesian" system: the trick is to invert than Y axis.
+Seriously, just go to "test_poly.cpp" and look at the draw_polygon method.
+It takes in a ldt::polygon_2d in cartesian space and turns it into a ldv::polygon_representation by copying all its points and inverting the y axis.

 ##A few definitions:

 - Controller:
-	TODO.
+	TODOz
 - State driver:
 	TODO
 - Signal broadcasting.